open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-Aside from the `configure()` method mention in earlier paragraphs, you'll have an
+In addition to the `configure()` method mentioned earlier, you have to add an
 additional `testing()` method that returns an `InstrumentationExtension` and is supposed to be
 implemented by the extending class.

-Now, the library instrumentation class will look like that:
+The library instrumentation class would look like the following:

 ```java
 class LibraryYarpcTest extends AbstractYarpcTest {